 Last month, Mississippi arrived in Manhattan.
 The initial meeting place was Butter, a Midtown restaurant where the booths are lined with dark leather and polished wood, the ceilings are high and the lights dim.
 The first to arrive was John Currence, dressed in chef’s whites and a ball cap that read “Make Cornbread, Not War."
 In the morning hours, he sautéed okra in a low, wide pot until the tough, green hulls were ready to be stewed with tomatoes and chicken stock.
 He let a pot of field peas simmer for hours, slowly growing thick with smoky pork fat.

-Saturday summer picnic in Central Park, a small affair of white tents and fried catfish and country music meant to promote the culture and heritage of the great, misunderstood state of Mississippi.
+For the past 35 years, Mississippi has been hosting a Saturday summer picnic in Central Park, a small affair of white tents and fried catfish and country music meant to promote the culture and heritage of the great, misunderstood state of Mississippi.
 Over the years, it has grown into a somewhat official pilgrimage.
 Every governor of the state has attended.
 This year, the Mississippi Development Authority hosted events stretching over three days including an exhibition of emerging artists at the National Arts Club and a night of short films in Brooklyn.
 Currence was here to cook not one, but two very different meals.

 This morning’s private luncheon, held annually, was largely aimed at attracting what are known as “site selectors,” corporate employees typically based in New York who determine where their companies should place their next manufacturing plant, call center, or distribution warehouse.
 With an unemployment rate tied for fourth highest in the nation, Mississippi needs those jobs.
 They began to arrive around 11, in sharp, black suits, and were one-by-one greeted by the name-tagged executive team of the Mississippi Development Agency — here was the “Director of Tourism” and there was the “Chief Marketing Officer” and so on — and a glass of sweet tea.